Disclaimer: I do not own Harry Potter.

 "Talk about greedy," Harry mumbled to himself.
 "So, the last option.
 I really wanted to try this for a long time but I don't want to try this on some innocent person.
 You see, I don't know what happens if I teleport another person with my cards.
-It works on animagus when they are in their animal form but I have no idea about humans."
+It works on animagus when they are in their animal form but I have no idea about what happens to humans."

 Harry fished out his cards and shuffled them in his hands.
 At the sight of the cards, Pettigrew made a valiant effort to disappear into the wall, even though he had no idea what they did.